Richard D. Draper, "Teaching the Book of Revelation: Five Considerations," Religious Educator 14, no. 1 (2013): 83–107.

 Richard D. Draper

-Richard D. Draper (email@example.com) was a professor emeritus of ancient scripture at BYU when this was written.
+Richard D. Draper (firstname.lastname@example.org) was a professor emeritus of ancient scripture at BYU when this article was published.

 If there is one book that often gets overlooked in classes dealing with the New Testament—be they seminary, institute, or Sunday School—it is the Revelation of St. John the Divine.
 There is little wonder: the book seems mysterious, obscure, and challenging to the point that many do not want to tackle it.
 This perception is unfortunate because the book plays a number of important roles as one of the twenty-seven texts that form the primary witness of Jesus as the Christ.
 Perhaps its most important role is that it finishes the story that the Gospels and Acts begin and the Epistles further.
 A careful reading of Acts through Jude leaves the thinking reader saddened, if not downhearted.
 The Epistles’ combined witness suggests that Jesus and his Apostles failed.
 By the end of that era, the gospel was no longer being preached (see Jude 1:3), many antichrists reigned in various branches of the Church (see 1 John 2:18–19; 3 John 1:9–10), and false teachers abounded (see Revelation 2:14–15; 20–23).
 Is that the end of the story?
 If it were not for Revelation, one could only conclude from these scriptures that God lost.